 The reason to visit the pier is to have lunch or dinner at Saffron Salmon, a charming little restaurant overlooking Yaquina Bay.
 Get a table by the window and watch the crab boats coming and going beneath Yaquina Bay Bridge.
 The food is delicious and local—we loved our mixed seafood platters, Oregon coast style: Dungeness crab cakes, grilled wild salmon, and clam chowder.

-This picturesque historic district of Newport has attracted writers, artists, and scholars since the late 1800’s.
-It’s a fun area to stroll amongst the unique shops, cafes, and historic homes.
-We paid a visit to the Sylvia Beach Hotel, an early 1900’s hotel where each room is dedicated to an author and decorated accordingly.
+This picturesque historic district of Newport has attracted writers, artists, and scholars since the late 1800s.
+We paid a visit to the Sylvia Beach Hotel, an early 1900s hotel where each room is dedicated to an author and decorated accordingly.
 They have an interesting restaurant (Table of Contents) where we intended to dine, but they were closed while we were there.
 We meandered down the street to Zach’s Bistro, where we enjoyed delicious paella in front of the fireplace for a perfect cozy evening after a chilly day of exploring.